At what point is it appropriate for grown children, spouses, caregivers or friends to attempt to discuss . . .Read more

 Aging Drivers and the Law

-For better or for worse, our current culture is very car-dependant; in many places, cars are the only convenient link to the outside world.
+For better or for worse, our current culture is very car-dependent; in many places, cars are the only convenient link to the outside world.
 Unfortunately, as people age, driving can become more difficult and more dangerous.

-For example, Arizona requires everyone age 61 and older to renew their license every five years as opposed to every 10 years for people under age 61.
-Illinois has a 4-year renewal period, but the period shortens to two years if the driver is between the ages of 81 and 86, and then to 1 year if the driver is age 87 or older.
+For example, Arizona requires everyone age 65 and older to renew their license every five years as opposed to every 12 years for people under age 65.
+Illinois has a 4-year renewal period.
+However, this period shortens to two years if the driver is between the ages of 81 and 86, and then to 1 year if the driver is age 87 or older.

 Some states require elderly drivers to take a vision test when renewing a license.
 Another way states monitor older drivers is by not allowing drivers over a certain age to renew their licenses by mail.
 Finally, Illinois requires a road test if the driver is 75 years old or older.

 While not all states put restrictions on license renewals, all state Departments of Motor Vehicles, Highway Safety, or Transportation have an office where a family member or doctor can make a referral about an unsafe driver.
 The state office will investigate the claim, and the driver may have to take a road test.